Last updated: April 2, 2026

 This is where Florida salon taxes get nuanced:

-Register with the Florida Department of Revenue (free online) to collect and remit sales tax on product sales and booth rentals.
+Register with the Florida Department of Revenue (free online) to collect and remit sales tax on retail product sales.
 You’ll receive a Certificate of Registration by mail.

 Step 8: Get Insurance